-Your health care team will also monitor and manage your blood sugar during labor and delivery.
-If your blood sugar rises, your baby's body may release high levels of insulin — which can cause low blood sugar in your baby right after birth.
+Your health care team will monitor and manage your blood sugar during labor and delivery.
+If your blood sugar rises, your baby's pancreas may release high levels of insulin — which can cause low blood sugar in your baby right after birth.

 Follow-up blood sugar checks are also important.
-After having gestational diabetes, you're at increased risk of later developing type 2 diabetes.
+Having gestational diabetes increases your risk of developing type 2 diabetes later in life.
 Work with your health care team to keep an eye on your levels.
 Maintaining health-promoting lifestyle habits, such as a healthy diet and regular exercise, can help reduce your risk.

 Healthy diet.
-Eating the right kinds and quantity of food is one of the best ways to control your blood sugar.
+Eating the right kinds of food in healthy portions is one of the best ways to control your blood sugar and prevent too much weight gain, which can put you at higher risk of complications.
 Doctors don't advise losing weight during pregnancy — your body is working hard to support your growing baby.
 But your doctor can help you set weight gain goals based on your weight before pregnancy.
-Making healthy food choices can help prevent excessive weight gain, which can put you at higher risk of complications.

 - Medication.
 If diet and exercise aren't enough, you may need insulin injections to lower your blood sugar.
 Between 10 and 20 percent of women with gestational diabetes need insulin to reach their blood sugar goals.
-Some doctors may prescribe an oral blood sugar control medication, such as glyburide.
-Other doctors feel more research is needed to confirm that oral drugs are as safe and as effective as injectable insulin to control gestational diabetes.
+Some doctors prescribe an oral blood sugar control medication, while others believe more research is needed to confirm that oral drugs are as safe and as effective as injectable insulin to control gestational diabetes.

 - Close monitoring of your baby.
 An important part of your treatment plan is close observation of your baby.
 Your doctor may monitor your baby's growth and development with repeated ultrasounds or other tests.
 If you don't go into labor by your due date — or sometimes earlier — your doctor may induce labor.
 Delivering after your due date may increase the risk of complications for you and your baby.

 - Caughey AB.
-Obstetrical management of pregnancies complicated by gestational diabetes mellitus. http://www.uptodate.com/home/index.html.
+Obstetrical management of pregnancies complicated by gestational diabetes. http://www.uptodate.com/home.
 Accessed Dec.
-27, 2010.
+10, 2013.

-- Jovanovic L. Screening and diagnosis of diabetes mellitus during pregnancy. http://www.uptodate.com/home/index.html.
+- Coustan DR, et al. Screening and diagnosis of diabetes mellitus during pregnancy. http://www.uptodate.com/home.
 Accessed Dec.
-27, 2010.
+10, 2013.